anatarist/spacehaven-mods/README.md

 New Gas Generators:
 - A smoke generator that burns Carbon and produces large amounts of smoke.
 - A hazard gas generator that burns Hyperium.
-Use it to test your emergency preparadness, or maybe repel boarders?
+Use it to test your emergency preparedness, or maybe repel boarders?